Dublin footballer helping to point Irish Olympic boxing team in the right direction - Irish Boxing

 The eight-time All Ireland winner is currently in Japan as part of the Irish boxing team’s backroom staff and is said to be a valued part of the team.

-The St Judes clubman has been involved with the IABA and the High-Performance Team in particular since 2017 and continues the Performance Psychology Support role in Tokyo.
+The St Jude’s clubman has been involved with the IABA and the High-Performance Team in particular since 2017 and continues the Performance Psychology Support role in Tokyo.

-Speaking to the 42.ie previously about his role the Dublin forward revealed his work wasn’t a daily thing but presumably that changes through an Olympic tournament.
+Speaking to the42.ie previously about his role the Dublin forward revealed his work wasn’t a daily thing but presumably that changes through an Olympic tournament.

 “It would be different per athlete,” he said of his role with Team Ireland.